skiadas/DataWranglingCourse/notes/security_auth.md

 Let us clarify some terms used in a cryptographic system

 message
-  ~ The message the piece of information that needs to be communicated between two parties.
+  ~ A piece of information that needs to be communicated between two parties.

 ciphertext
   ~ An encrypted version of the message.

-secret key
+(secret) key
   ~ A piece of information that in combination with the message produces the ciphertext

 cipher